IconoclastLabs/motion-rubberstamp/README.md

 ## Usage

-First Rename your Icon files (where * is @2x, -568h etc.) to Icon_base, e.g.
+First use the provided rake task to rename your Icon files (where * is @2x, -568h etc.) to Icon_base, e.g.
-Icon@2x_base.png

-Run the new rake task:
+Icon@2x_base.png.
+This rake task automates it for you if your icons already exist:

+    $ rake rubberstamp:install

+Then run the rake task to apply the overlay to your icons:

     $ rake rubberstamp:run

-Now when you next build your project, build information will be part of your icon.
+Now when you next build your project, build information will be overlayed as part of your icon.

-Unfortunately it appears that there's no build hook system available for RubyMotion so this will have to be ran manually before each build, or you'll need to write a custom rake task to Rubberstamp your icons and then invoke the build.
+Unfortunately it doesn't appear that there's a build hook system available for RubyMotion so this will have to be ran manually before each build, or you'll need to write a custom rake task to Rubberstamp your icons and then invoke the build sequentially.

 ## Contributing

+I've probably made the file management more difficult and rigid than it needs to be, and I have no clue how to write tests for this.
+But I'll gladly accept any help that's offered.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)